mrinaald/starter-hugo-academic/content/_index.md

           company_logo: '' # org-x # https://images.squarespace-cdn.com/content/v1/619d2006b23f9f7f9f282ea8/2f9744f0-cfc9-435a-82e0-781528a48028/hike_logo.png
           location: India
           date_start: '2023-03-01'
-          date_end: ''
+          date_end: '2024-08-23'
           description: |2-
-              * Working on identifying bottlenecks and enhancing the Android graphics rendering pipeline by adding improvements in the Android framework
+              * Worked on identifying bottlenecks (Scroll janks) and enhancing Android rendering by adding improvements in the Android framework
-              * Developing an in-house Android profiling tool to benchmark Android rendering uniformly across various Samsung apps and devices
+              * Pioneered and contributed to developing an in-house Android profiling tool to benchmark rendering uniformly across devices
+              * Led and supervised 4 different edge-based personalization solutions to derive insights and enhance user experience using LLMs
+              * Coordinated with a team of engineers and quality testers to improve the dataset quality for one of the said personalization solutions

         - title: Senior Software Engineer, Machine Learning
           company: Samsung R&D Institute India - Bangalore (SRI-B)